KATZ (AM): History

 In 1957, KATZ's ownership was transferred from the original owner, Bernice Schwartz, to Rollins Broadcasting.
 In 1960, Laclede Radio Inc. purchased the station.
 Laclede maintained control of the station until 1986.
-Inter Urban Broadcasting, a minority-owned and local company, purchased KATZ 1600 and its sister station KATZ-FM.
+Inter Urban Broadcasting, a minority-owned and local company, purchased KATZ and its sister station KATZ-FM.

 Clear Channel Communications acquired KATZ in 1999.
 Clear Channel changed its name to iHeartMedia in 2014.

+KATZ's programming was also heard on 25-watt FM translator K227DS at 93.3 MHz until July 22, 2026, when iHeartMedia turned in its license.